-There are basically a gajillion muscles all around the hip joint that help it to move in these directions, but the ones that contribute most to the shape of the bum are the gluteals.
-You can think of them like the big sister (gluteus maximus), the middle sister (gluteus medius), and the little sister (gluteus minimus).
-This post is really going to focus on the first two.
-Sorry to any of you little sisters out there.
+There are LOTS of muscles around the hip that help it to move in all these directions, but the ones that contribute most to the shape of the bum are the gluteals.
+You can think of them like the big sister (GMax), the middle sister (gluteus medius), and the little sister (gluteus minimus).
+From here on out, we’re really going to focus on the first two.
+(Sorry to any of you little sisters out there.)

 How pregnancy causes a flat bum